 It’s time to refresh The New Zealand Curriculum

-We are going to refresh the national curriculum for schools, so it is bicultural, clear about the most important learning and easier to use.
-The refresh will take place over the next five years and throughout this journey, we will be seeking input from school leaders and teachers, learners, parents and whānau.
+We are refreshing the national curriculum for schools and kura, so that every child experiences success in their learning, and their progress and achievement is responded to and celebrated.
+The refresh will take place from now until the end of 2025.
+Throughout this journey, we will be seeking input from school leaders and teachers, learners, parents and whānau.

 What does the curriculum refresh mean for you and your child?

-- Your child’s identity, language and culture will be valued
+- Your child’s identities, languages and cultures will be valued.

 Why are we doing this?